legion-platform/legion/docs/source/ref_model_rest_api.md

 # Model REST API

 Each model provides endpoints for obtaining information, simple and batch call of models.

+**Information in this section is outdated, please update**

 **Model information**
 ----